By Kelly McAtee | TheTripThread | Updated April 2026

 Do Americans need a passport to visit Puerto Rico or the Dominican Republic?

-Puerto Rico is a US territory, which means American citizens do not need a passport to visit — a valid government-issued ID (driver's license) is sufficient.
-The Dominican Republic is a foreign country and requires a valid US passport.
-For travelers whose passport has expired or who haven't traveled internationally before, Puerto Rico removes that barrier entirely.
+Puerto Rico is a US territory, so American citizens don't need a passport — a valid government-issued ID is sufficient, US dollars are the currency, and domestic flight rules apply, including no customs on return.
+The Dominican Republic is a foreign country and requires a valid US passport, currency exchange, and clearing customs.
+For US travelers whose passport has expired, who've never traveled internationally, or who simply want to minimize friction, Puerto Rico removes that barrier entirely.
+It's one of the most frequently cited reasons Americans choose it over comparable Caribbean destinations.

 Which has more to see and do beyond the beach?